chinmayagrawal775/django_auth_api/README.md

 ## Testing of API 🧪
 You Can use any API Testing Tool to test this API, Like: PostMan, Thunderbolt, BrowserableAPI.

+A JSON file is included in the root directory of the project with the name `django_auth_api.postman_collection.json`.
+This file contains all the endpoints of the API.
+So You can import this file in `Postman`.
+And test the API Endpoints easily.